AlexandraDI/Deep_Learning/README.md

  <img src="https://alexandradi.github.io/Alex_Portfolio/figure1.png" alt="zigzag" width="50%" height="50%" />
 </p>

 Furthermore, we trained our model to predict a data point one step ahead for a fracture of the data.
 To solve this issue, we implemented two different architectures to train our data.
-In the [project report](https://github.com/AlexandraDI/Deep_Learning/blob/main/Project_1/DL_Assignment_1.pdf){:target="_blank"}, we explain why we chose these two architectures and present the results.
+In the [report](https://github.com/AlexandraDI/Deep_Learning/blob/main/Project_1/DL_Assignment_1.pdf){:target="_blank"}, we explain why we chose these two architectures and present the results.
 Some of the results are shown below.

 Prediction of the next 200 points: